 Think of the background as the color of the page that the floor plan will be printed on.
 You can choose a color, or choose the transparent option if you plan to place the floor plan on top of another image.
 In this example, we've used a Teal background color.

-Sets the color of text such as room names, room sizes, text labels and product labels.
+Sets the color of text such as room names, room sizes, text labels and furniture labels.

 Block Arrow Fill Color